dylanrdrake/storit/README.md

     lein repl

-run database setup. this creates the database in the root directory of the project.
+Setup the database. this creates the database in the root directory of the project.

     (require '[migrations.setup :as setup])
     (setup/setup-db)

+Close the repl with Ctrl-d

+Compile the ClojureScript to Javascript.

+    lein cljsbuild once

 To start a web server for the application, run: